 Key Performance Indicators (KPIs) show how well a company is meeting its objectives.
 Conversion rate is an important key performance indicator (KPI) or metric for determining how many leads convert to sales.

 If you want to know the ins and outs of the CRO, you are in the right place.
 I will walk you through the process of calculating the sales conversion rate in this article.
-It will provide useful marketing insights as well as some pointers on how to increase those numbers.
+It will provide useful marketing insights, conversion optimization tips as well as some pointers on how to increase those numbers.

 People launch their website but without making any marketing effort, the website maybe falls behind in the search engines, or can’t satisfy the customer needs.
 Those ultimately affect the profitability of the business.
 This is where conversion rate optimization comes in.